A universal sum over topologies in 3d gravity: VTQFT technology

 The modular kernel normalized this way can also be expressed as the following integral over the Virasoro $6j$ symbol:

 In the second line above we have used the fact that the modular kernel satisfies the reality property

+We can also go the opposite direction, and express the $6j$ symbol (with repeated external momenta) in terms of the modular kernel.
+This is the Virasoro-Verlinde formula \cite{Post:2024itb}:

 \paragraph{Consistency conditions of the Moore-Seiberg construction.} The Virasoro fusion kernel/6j symbol and the modular crossing kernel describe the behaviour of Virasoro conformal blocks (or components of Virasoro blocks) under the action of elementary crossing moves.
 As such, they are subject to a number of consistency conditions \cite{Moore:1988qv}, which have been established in \cite{Teschner:2013tqy,Nidaiev:2013bda}.
-They are given by the following: \begin{itemize} \item Idempotency:
+They are given as: \begin{itemize} \item Idempotency: \begin{subequations} and so on for $n>2$.